DhruvJ22/Astrodynamics_Research/README.md

 # Astrodynamics Research

-This repository contains highlights of the Astrodynamics research that I am doing at Purdue University as a member of the Multi-Body Dynamics Research Group (https://engineering.purdue.edu/people/kathleen.howell.1/index.html).
+This repository contains _some_ highlights of the Astrodynamics research that I am doing at Purdue University as a member of the [Multi-Body Dynamics Research Group](https://engineering.purdue.edu/people/kathleen.howell.1/index.html).

 ## Purpose
-I have been working on simulating and investigating the CR3BP model since the beginning of 2021.
+I have been working on simulating and investigating the dynamcis of a spacecraft in the cislunar space using the CR3BP model since the beginning of 2021.
 After a painstaking amount of work, I have been able to successfully simulate the model and target known structures in it.
 After a lot of refactoring sessions I have converted my initial code that I wrote using "Design after the fact" to be closer to "Design for contribution".

 _**This repo serves as an example of my experience with implementation of numerical methods, numerical optimization, numerical linear algebra, production quality coding, and software design principles.**_